Capacitors & Condensers

 The through-line is that each observation was made by competent individuals, yet never integrated into the accepted narrative of electrical history.

-3. Possible Explanations
+3. Possible Explanations:

 A. Intentional Empirical Technology